Event Center¶

-The event management and audit platform provided by Guance supports real-time monitoring and unified querying of event data from multiple sources.
-Through event aggregation and correlation, it enables quick identification of anomalies and efficient data analysis.
+Guance provides an event management and auditing platform that supports real-time monitoring and unified querying of multi-source event data.
+Through event aggregation and correlation, it can quickly locate anomalies and efficiently analyze data.

-Under the Events Center functional module, you can monitor system anomalies and service degradation issues through modules such as Monitors, Intelligent Monitoring, and SLO.
-You can leverage functions like monitors, intelligent monitoring, and SLO to detect system anomalies and service quality degradation.
-All monitoring activities will generate event records that are collected into the Explorer module for further in-depth analysis and processing.
+Under the Event Center feature module, you can monitor system anomalies and service quality degradation through modules such as monitors, intelligent inspections, SLOs, and more.
+All monitoring activities generate event records, which are then aggregated into the Explorer module for further analysis and processing.

 Event Sources¶

-- All alert events triggered by configured Intelligent Inspection and SLO;
+- All alert events triggered by configured SLO tasks;

 - Custom events written via OpenAPI.